top of page

 That same year, Al was commissioned to write and direct The Red Room, a dance adaptation of 'The Masque of the Red Death', Poe’s classic allegory of political degradation.
 The Red Room won a Herald Little Devil Award in 2009.

 ASP returned to full production with Oog in 2015.
 This followed a 6-year hiatus during which Al established Surge, Scotland’s national organisation for physical performance.
-A sequel, of sorts, to The Factory, it explored themes of war in relation to PTSD, and won a Total Theatre Award.
+A sequel to The Factory, Oog explored themes of war in relation to PTSD, and won a Total Theatre Award.

 In 2018, ASP collaborated with Paris-based movement specialist Judith Milligan on The Shadow of Heaven – an adaptation of Milton’s 'Paradise Lost' – transforming the core of the poem into an hour-long work of tragic theatre.